axonasif/gearlock/README.md

 Your commits should follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0) specification, otherwise it will be rejected.

-If you want to build GearLock then all you gotta do is running the following command:
+If you want to build GearLock then all you gotta do is run the following command:

 * From linux distros